namhyung/uftrace/doc/uftrace-live.md

 :   Record function return value.
 This option can be used more than once.
 See *ARGUMENTS*.

 \--auto-args
-:   Automatically record arguments and return values of well-known library functions.
-Recommend to use it with `--nest-libcall`.
+:   Automatically record arguments and return values of known functions.
+    These are usually functions in standard (C language or system) libraries but if debug info is available it includes functions in the user program.

 -f *FIELD*, \--output-fields=*FIELD*
 :   Customize field in the output.
 Possible values are: duration, tid, time, delta, elapsed and addr.
 Multiple fields can be set by using comma.
 Special field of 'none' can be used (solely) to hide all fields.
 Default is 'duration,tid'.
 See *FIELDS*.